 - An Over the Hedge strip had Verne sculpt a lookalike roast pig out of tofu, claiming that roast pig had so much cholesterol.
 He even claims, that it looked almost real, until it melted from being roasted over the fire.

 - Andy from FoxTrot makes these a lot.
-For example, when she tried to cheer Peter by making his favorite meal: By putting a tofu patty into a bun like a hamburger, cutting eggplant into strips like french fries, and and putting brown rice paste into a glass like a straw, just like a chocolate milk shake.
+For example, when she tried to cheer Peter by making "virtually" his favorite meal: A tofu burger, eggplant strip "french fries", and putting brown rice paste instead of a chocolate milk shake.
+Peter remarks that she's succeeded in taking his mind off his crappy day (while Jason appears and offers Peter some "beet-sup").

 - In the novel Dog and Dragon a kingdom has been in a state of war for a few generations and even the ruler's castle faces food shortages.
 In order to keep up appearances, feasts would be prepared out of stale bread and then the royal mage would cast a spell that would make the food look and taste like a sumptuous meal fit for royalty.
 Only another magic user would be able to see through the ruse.